TDXbiz/tdx-oasis-contracts/README.md

 -   For the authenticated view calls, users with `DATA_MANAGER_ROLE` must provide the `EIP 712 typed signature` as specified by the function in order to get the data.
 -   For the KYC Ids, a new mapping is added to the contract in order to support the existing layout structure.
 -   To register the KYC Id of the existing users, we can call the `updateInvestorDetails` function with the `InvestorParamsV3` struct.

+## Version 4

+-   The version 4 has changes related to the view call authentication.
+-   In this version, we are using `SiweAuth` for the authenticated view calls.
+-   SiweAuth is a standard EVM protocol and the standard implementation is available in the `@oasisprotocol/sapphire-contracts` package.
+But I made it into an OZ upgradeable version as required which can be found [here](./contracts/lib/SiweAuthUpgradeable.sol)